 Report changes immediately.
 If your symptoms change or get worse or you develop new symptoms, tell your doctor immediately.

-To diagnose your condition and determine the specific type of tachycardia, your doctor will evaluate your symptoms, conduct a thorough physical examination, and ask you about your health habits and medical history.
+To diagnose your condition and determine the specific type of tachycardia, your doctor will evaluate your symptoms, perform a physical examination, and ask you about your health habits and medical history.

 Several heart tests also may be necessary to diagnose tachycardia.

 An electrocardiogram, also called an ECG or EKG, is the most common tool used to diagnose tachycardia.
 It's a painless test that detects and records your heart's electrical activity using small sensors (electrodes) attached to your chest and arms.

 An ECG records the timing and strength of electrical signals as they travel through your heart.
 Your doctor can look for signal patterns to determine what kind of tachycardia you have and how problems in the heart may be causing a fast heart rate.